mantidproject/mantid/docs/source/basics/loading_and_displaying_data.rst

-.. _loading and displaying data:

 .. |load_symbol| image:: ../../_images/images/LoadFileToolbar.png

+.. _loading and displaying:

 ===========================
-Loading and Displaying Data
+Loading and displaying data
 ===========================

-Loading Data
+Loading data
 ============

 There are a number of options for loading up data in MantidPlot.
 The most convenient